 Wingspan: 708 - 765 mm (Zino & Zino, 1986)

 Total length: 446 - 490 mm (Zino & Zino, 1986)

 Weight: 390 - 520 g (Zino & Zino, 1986)

 Seasonality in Madeira: All year

-Breeding:This Madeira endemic species builds its nest in small and discreet caves on the rocks or sometimes in trees but these are more vulnerable to rain and wind damages.
+Breeding:This Madeira endemic species builds its nest in small and discreet caves on the rocks or sometimes in trees but these are more vulnerable to rain and wind damage.
 It lays a single egg in one or two annual broods and both parents participate in the incubation and feeding of the chick.

 Diet: Feeds on Laurel trees’ berries (Laurus novocanariensis, Ocotea foetens) and on the leaves of several Madeira endemic bushes such as Teline maderensis, Phyllis nobla, Erysimum bicolour between others (Marrero, Oliveira & Nogales, 2004).
-Outside the Laurel Forest it mainly eats cabbages.
+Outside the Laurel Forest, it mainly eats cabbages.

 Madeira local status by Romano et al, 2010: Common breeding bird

 Madeira local status by Zino et al, 1995: Common breeding bird